 Caernarfon Castle

 But in the 13th century, King Edward I of England began upgrading it to make it more impervious to infiltration by invaders.
-The work took over a hundred years to complete, but the results are stunning, with battlements and crenellations all over the place.
+The work took over a hundred years to complete, but the results are stunning, with battlements and crenellations everywhere.
 Caernarfon Castle is what people imagine when they think of a classic castle.

 Bamburgh Castle